-What is zero-shot learning, and how can it be effectively applied, in NLP, to text classification, thanks to Hugging Face Transformers?
+What is zero-shot learning, and how can it be effectively applied, in Natural Language Processing, to text classification, thanks to Hugging Face Transformers?

-Thanks to the recent state-of-the-art transformer-based NLP models, zero-shot learning has gained a lot of popularity in the NLP world.
+Thanks to the recent state-of-the-art transformer-based Natural Language Processing models, zero-shot learning has gained a lot of popularity in the Natural Language Processing world.
 The idea is that a model can now recognize some classes, even if it has not been trained for that.

 This is what human beings naturally do.
 For example if your kid knows what a camel is, you just need to tell him that there is another animal called dromedary, very similar to a camel, except it has 1 hump on its back instead of 2!
 Next time your kid sees a picture of a dromedary, he will know what it is while it is the first time he sees one!

 Zero-shot techniques associate observed and non observed classes through some form of so-called "auxiliary" information, that encodes distinguishing properties of objects.
-That has been a very popular technique in computer vision for long, that is now more and more used in NLP.
+That has been a very popular technique in computer vision for long, that is now more and more used in Natural Language Processing.

 Zero-shot learning works great for text classification.
 Text classification is about applying one or more categories to a piece of text (space, business, sport, etc.).